These Foods Help Fight Fatigue in a Big Way

 As the day goes on, a well-balanced diet will sustain your energy levels.
 If you need a quick pick-me-up, simple carbohydrates like those found in fruits, veggies, and honey are best.
 The hard part is choosing those over the soda, chocolate, and other treats.

-Regan Wilson, a dietitian at Intermountain Healthcare, says the ideal would be for each meal to have a consistent amount of carbohydrates.
+Regan Wilson, a dietitian at Intermountain Health, says the ideal would be for each meal to have a consistent amount of carbohydrates.
 “If we keep the amount even throughout the day, our blood sugar gradually rises and falls instead of having big spikes and then going really low.”

 Related: Counting Carbohydrates